linked0/smart-contract-hacking/README.md

 ```

 ##### Solution
-We have to consider using the `ERC20Snapshot` for DAO contract as in the exercise 2.
+We need to consider using `ERC20Snapshot` for the DAO contract, as demonstrated in Exercise 2.

 ### DOS Attack